Fast, easy, and affordable

 Florida Disability Parking Laws

-- Long‑term or temporary mobility impairments that severely limit walking, the use of assistive devices, or legal blindness.
+- Qualifying conditions include long‑term or temporary mobility impairments that severely limit walking, the use of assistive devices, or legal blindness.

 - A licensed physician, podiatrist, optometrist, PA, or APRN must certify your condition on Form HSMV83039.